 - If you have been the victim of a physical or sexual assault, or a bias-related incident, and you need support

-- If Cornell Health is closed, and you don’t whether you should go to another health care facility in Ithaca [see Emergencies & After-Hours Care] or wait to be seen at Cornell Health
+- If Cornell Health is closed, and you don’t know whether you should go to another health care facility in Ithaca [see Emergencies & After-Hours Care] or wait to be seen at Cornell Health

 - If you need help coordinating transportation to another health care facility [see transportation information]